 - Event Severity: Sets the severity level of events to record.
 Only messages at the set severity level and higher are recorded.
-The default severity is "Informational." - Retention Period: The system retains event records for a specified number of days; from 1 day to 200 days with the default period being 30 days. - Event Pruning: The system automatically prunes events based on disk usage and the age of events; events older than the retention period are pruned.
-When pruning is complete, the system_task.prune_old_log_events event is recorded. - Event Format: Sets the message output to one of the three formats.
-The selected message output format only applies to messages that are sent over syslog to a SIEM.
-The REST API always returns events in JSON. - JavaScript Object Notation (JSON): The default; accepted by Splunk and QRadar SIEMs - Common Event Format (CEF): Accepted by ArcSight - Log Event Extended Format (LEEF): Accepted by QRadar
+The default severity is "Informational." - Retention Period: The system retains event records for a specified number of days, ranging from 1 day to 200 days, with a default period of 30 days. - Event Pruning: The system automatically prunes events based on disk usage and their age; events older than the retention period are pruned.
+When pruning is complete, the system_task.prune_old_log_events event is recorded. - Event Format: This setting sets the message output to one of three formats.
+The selected message output format only applies to messages sent over Syslog to an SIEM.
+The REST API always returns events in JSON. - · JavaScript Object Notation (JSON): The default; accepted by Splunk and QRadar SIEMs - Common Event Format (CEF): Accepted by ArcSight - Log Event Extended Format (LEEF): Accepted by QRadar